SWARNABHA1101/Food-Image-Classifier/README.md

 6)So,finally our dataset is divided into 70% into Train dataset,10% into Cross-validation dataset , and remaining 20% into Test dataset by using sklearn train_test_split() function.

+7)Building Machine Learning Model
+Constraints while building the model
+-Errors can be very costly
+-Low latency
+-Probability of each class of data set is needed